-- The school will control access to social media and social networking sites. - Pupils will be advised never to give out personal details of any kind which may identify them and / or their location.
+- Appropriate guidance or signposting will be provided for pupils, parents, governors, staff, and volunteers about Social Media and how to use it safely - NCSC.GOV.UK, Social Media - UK Safer Internet Centre, and Social media and online safety | NSPCC Learning. - Pupils will be advised never to give out personal details of any kind which may identify them and / or their location.
 Examples would include real name, address, mobile or landline phone numbers, school attended, IM and email addresses, full names of friends/family, specific interests, and clubs etc. - Staff wishing to use Social Media tools with pupils as part of the curriculum will risk assess the sites before use and check the sites terms and conditions to ensure the site is age appropriate.
 Staff will obtain documented consent from the SLT before using Social Media tools in the classroom. - Staff official blogs or wikis will be password protected and run from the school website with approval from the SLT.
-Members of staff are advised not to run social network spaces for pupil use on a personal basis. - Pupils will be advised on security and privacy online and will be encouraged to set passwords, deny access to unknown individuals and to block unwanted communications. - Pupils will be encouraged to approve and invite known friends only on social networking sites and to deny access to others by making profiles private. - All members of the school community are advised not to publish specific and detailed private thoughts, especially those that may be considered threatening, hurtful, or defamatory. - Newsgroups will be blocked unless a specific use is approved. - Concerns regarding a pupil's use of social networking, social media, and personal publishing sites (in or out of school) will be raised with their parents, particularly when concerning the underage use of sites. - Staff personal use of social networking, social media and personal publishing sites will be discussed as part of staff induction and outlined in the school Staff Acceptable Use Agreement see link on contents page. - Further guidance can be found in the document 'Safe Use of Facebook and Other Social Networking Sites' on the KAHSC website.
+Members of staff are advised not to run social network spaces for pupil use on a personal basis. - Personal publishing will be taught via age-appropriate sites that are suitable for educational purposes.
+They will be moderated by the school where possible. - Pupils will be advised on security and privacy online and will be encouraged to set passwords, deny access to unknown individuals and to block unwanted communications. - Pupils will be encouraged to approve and invite known friends only on social networking sites and to deny access to others by making profiles private. - All members of the school community are advised not to publish specific and detailed private thoughts, especially those that may be considered threatening, hurtful, or defamatory. - Steps will be taken in line with guidance on How schools and parents can spot and tackle online abuse of teachers - The Education Hub (blog.gov.uk). - Newsgroups will be blocked unless a specific use is approved. - Concerns regarding a pupil's use of social networking, social media, and personal publishing sites (in or out of school) will be raised with their parents, particularly when concerning the underage use of sites. - Staff personal use of social networking, social media and personal publishing sites will be discussed as part of staff induction and outlined in the school Staff Acceptable Use Agreement - see link on contents page.